sulaimanmugahed/Ramsha/README.md

 ## Frontend Overview
 The frontend UI, crafted with React, presents users with an intuitive interface for interacting with the API, facilitating seamless navigation through products, order placement, cart management, and more.

-## Getting Started
-Embark on your journey with the Ramsha e-commerce platform by following these steps:

-### Prerequisites
-- Ensure that ASP.NET Core and Node.js are installed on your system.

-### Running the API
-- Navigate to the API folder and initiate the ASP.NET Core project.

-### Running the React UI
-- Head to the UI folder and launch the React project.

-## Folder Structure
-The project is meticulously organized into API and UI folders, housing the backend and frontend codebases, respectively.

 ## Contributing
 Contributions are encouraged!
 If you wish to contribute to the Ramsha e-commerce platform, please adhere to the standard guidelines for contributing to open-source projects.
 Your input is valuable in enhancing the platform for the community.